aws-samples/shopfloor-connectivity/docs/README.md

 		</tr>
 		<tr class="even">
 			<td>ProtocolAdapters</td>
-			<td>Protocol adapters are the sources to read data from and abstract the actual protocol that us used to read the data.
+			<td>Protocol adapters are the sources to read data from and abstract the actual protocol that is us used to read the data.
 Each source used in a schedule must have a reference to a protocol adapter.
 As protocol adapters can be of different types, each inherited type has additional specific attributes for the protocol.</td>
 			<td>Map[String, <a href="#protocoladapterconfiguration">ProtocolAdapterConfiguration</a>]</td>
 			<td></td>
 		</tr>